 You may also want to wait until serving time to add the avocados so they don’t turn brown.

 Best Kale Salad Ever

 - 1 head kale

-- ½ cup sweet onion
+- ½ cup sweet onion thinly sliced

-- 1 avocado
+- 1 avocado cubed

-- ½ cup Kalamata olives
+- ½ cup Kalamata olives pitted and halved

 For the Dressing:

-- 2 cloves garlic minced
+- 2 cloves minced garlic

 - 2 Tbsp. low sodium soy sauce or Bragg's Liquid Amino Acids